Lincoln Township, Russell County, Kansas

+Township in Russell County, Kansas, U.S.

 Lincoln Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 150.
+As of the 2020 United States census, it had a population of 109.

 History

 Lincoln Township was organized from part of Russell Township in the 1880s.
 Grant Township was organized from part of Lincoln Township in 1907.

 Geography

 The center of Lincoln Township is located at (38.7405671, −98.8698075) at an elevation of 1,890 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 The Smoky Hill River runs in and out of the township, winding back and forth across its northern border.
 Landon Creek, a tributary of the river, flows northeast through the township.

 According to the United States Census Bureau, Lincoln Township comprises an area of 36.13 mi2, all of it land.
 Located in southwestern Russell County, it contains no incorporated settlements.
 One unincorporated community, Milberger, is located in the southwestern part of the township.
 Lincoln Township borders Grant Township to the north, Fairfield Township to the east, Barton County's Wheatland and Fairview Townships to the south, Winterset Township to the west, and Big Creek Township to the northwest.